HomeDev GuideAPI Reference

 Store custom stop words

-Stop words are stored as a text file, where each line is a single stop word.
+Stop words are stored as a text file, each line being a single stop word.

 🚧

-A line in the stop list cannot be greater than 1,000 characters/bytes and the maximum number of entries is 50,000.
+A line in the stop list cannot exceed 1,000 characters or bytes, and the maximum number of entries is 50,000.

-Stop words are treated case-sensitively both at index and query time.
+Stop words are treated case-sensitively at index and query time.
 For example, the is different than The.
 This could be useful to fully index and query on The Guardian (newspaper) but ignore the in the guardian with full-text search.
-This is an example of stop list and we will use this stop list in the query examples below, and note it consists of only single words:

 the